Cambrai: Age structure

-The graphics below represent the age structure in 2017 of the population of the commune of Cambrai, and of the Nord department.
-The population of Cambrai is relatively old, partly compensated by a higher representation of the age group 15–29 years.
+The graphics below represent the age structure in 2023 of the population of the commune of Cambrai, and of the Nord department.
+The population of Cambrai is relatively old.

 Population distribution

 The population distribution of Cambrai (active population aged 15 or more in employment) by socio-professional category showed an under-representation of managers and higher intellectual professionals (10.0%) with the French average (16.3%), in 2017, and vice versa slightly higher proportions of manual workers (28.3% compared with 21.5%) and employees (30.2% against 28.5%).
 The proportion of intermediate professionals is lower (22.8% against 24.8%).
 The percentage of farmers is naturally low in Cambrai (0.2%).

 The distribution of the population over the age of 15 years, and not enrolled in study, showed lower education rates than those of metropolitan France in 2017, most significantly in the higher levels (Baccalauréat or Bac+5 years of study).